avoutsas67/epi-poc-converter/function_code/UI/ePI-Portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

+## Pre-requisites for installation

+1. Install NPM
+Angular requires Node.js in your system.
+You can download Node.js from here if you do not have it installed [Node.js](https://nodejs.org/en/)

+2. Install Angular CLI
+Check @angular/cli version in your system.
+If you already have it installed, make sure it uses the same version as that of the project.
+Otherwise, run the following command in command prompt: npm install -g @angular/cli@11.0.2

+3. Install all required npm packages for the project Navigate to the project folder in command prompt.
+Run the following command in command prompt: npm install

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding